sourcegraph/srclib/docs/sources/overview.md

 The following components make up the core functionality of srclib:

-* The `src` command-line analysis tool
+* The `srclib` command-line analysis tool
-* The `src api` for interacting with external applications like e.g. editor plugins
+* The `srclib api` for interacting with external applications like e.g. editor plugins
 * language-specific toolchains
 * common data exchange format